ClassicIsaac/COVID-19-analysis-with-Tableau/README.md

 Dashboard: Scatter plot & Bar chart
 Dashboard: Tree map & Map

+You can also explore the visualizations by visiting my [Tableau Public profile](https://public.tableau.com/app/profile/jesufemi.oresanya).
+Feel free to follow me to stay updated on the latest visualizations and analyses.

 ## How to Use
 To use this repository, follow these steps: